Rambourg Foundation

+Since 2023, the foundation has been led and presided by Sarah Ben Hsouna, its mission is to promote cultural heritage and social development.

 Objectives and mission

 The mission of the Rambourg Foundation is to facilitate public access to arts and culture by promoting education, sports and handicrafts especially among young Tunisians.

 The foundation works through its programs to develop a knowledge and creative economy with a special focus on the most remote areas of the country.